-It is important to use the correct DC wire to achieve maximum efficiency from the system and reduce fire hazards associated with overheating.
-See Table 1 to select the minimum DC wire size needed based on your inverter model.
-If the distance from the inverter to the battery bank is greater than 3 feet, use Table 2 to help determine the minimum recommended cable sizes for longer distances.
-Always keep your wire runs as short as practical to help prevent low voltage shutdowns, and keep the DC breaker from nuisance tripping (or open fuses) because of increased current draw.
+It is important to use the correct DC wire to achieve maximum efficiency from the system and to reduce fire hazards associated with overheating.
+Use Table 1 to select the minimum DC wire size needed based on your inverter model.
+If the distance from the inverter to the battery bank is greater than 3 feet (91.4 cm), use Table 2 to help determine the minimum recommended cable sizes for longer distances.
+Always keep your wire runs as short as practical to help prevent low voltage shutdowns and to keep the DC breaker from nuisance tripping (or open fuses) because of increased current draw.
 Undersized cables can also lower the inverter's peak output voltage, as well as reduce its ability to surge heavy loads.